-This atmospheric puzzle game isn't exactly action packed, but it is a slow-burning and incredibly rewarding game if Candy Crush isn't exactly your thing.
-Observation is key here, as you explore different rooms and objects in first person to try and piece together different riddles and clues.
-The Room 2 was built from the ground up for mobile platforms, so it is perfectly suited to this system.
+The Room 2 was built for mobile platforms, so it is perfectly suited to this system.
 It runs smoothly, the graphics are amazing, and it is consistently clever and engaging.
-Pick it up from the Play Store for 2.99 USD, and don't forget to read our The Room 2 review too.
+Pick it up from the Play Store for US$2.99, and don't forget to read our The Room 2 review too.

-Monument Valley would earn a place for sound and visual design alone – it feels like interacting with magic.
-You control the hooded princess Ida whom you must guide through Escher-like scenes, relying on the use of isometric perspective and manipulation of the architecture to achieve this.
-It’s hard to visualize without playing it, but just imagine something like an interactive never-ending staircase painting that you direct a little figure through.
-Something like that.
+Monument Valley would earn a place on this list for its sound and visual design alone – it feels like interacting with magic.
+You control the hooded princess Ida, whom you must guide through Escher-like scenes, relying on the use of isometric perspective and manipulation of the architecture to achieve this.

-It’s awfully clever and awfully pretty, with puzzles which never becoming frustrating.
-Despite its relatively short length, there is also a subtle story running through it, which combines with the other elements to elevate Monument Valley above your typical “tap-here-build-this-wait-5-minutes-and-repeat” Android game.
-You can pick this one up for 3.99 USD.
+It’s awfully clever and awfully pretty, and its puzzles never becoming frustrating.
+It's relatively short, but there is a subtle story running through it, which combines with the other elements to elevate Monument Valley above your typical 'tap-here-build-this-wait-five-minutes-and-repeat' Android game.
+You can pick this one up for US$3.99.

-Little Inferno is dripping with metaphors and symbolism (come on, the Little Inferno Entertainment Fireplace is a shiny, sparkling box that asks you to maddeningly interact with it and give up on normal social interaction… sound familiar?) and is accompanied by a wonderful story.
+Little Inferno is dripping with metaphors and symbolism (come on, the Little Inferno Entertainment Fireplace is a shiny, sparkling box that asks you to interact with it and give up on normal social interaction… sound familiar?) and is accompanied by a wonderful story.
 If you want a deep game that makes you think, give it a try.
-A bargain at 2.99 USD.
+A bargain at US$2.99.

-If I had the choice between saying this game, or playing this game, I’d play it.
-Not because rymdkapsel is a necessarily unfriendly word.
-It’s fine. rymdkapsel. rymdkapsel. rymdkapsel.
-It's just that this game is quite, quite brilliant.
+If I had the choice between playing this game or saying its name, I’d play it.
+Not just because rymdkapsel is difficult to say.
+Because this game is quite brilliant.

 rymdkapsel is a beautifully abstract puzzle-game-slash-management-sim set in space.
 It's based around constructing a space station and sustaining a population while attempting to complete objectives.
 You order your little minions go to work aboard your space station, upgrading it with extractors, reactors and a weapons bay for defense, among other necessary space station stuff.

 It’s a (mostly) meditative game with a serene soundtrack, which quickly becomes frantic when your minions are hard at work and an air strike comes along to destroy them.
 These enemy air strikes occur more frequently as the game progresses, ramping up the difficulty.
 It’s minimalist and clever and isn’t filled with in-app purchases and free-to-play tropes.
-It’s sublime at 3.99 USD from the Play Store.
+It’s sublime and costs just US$3.99 from the Play Store.

 Bubble Witch 2 Saga

-Love them or hate them, King have a knack for creating addictive games with mass appeal.
-Bubble Witch 2 Saga, despite its terrible title, is a another sure-to-be-popular arcade style puzzler.
-Using a similar formula to classic 'puzzle bobble' style games, the player must try to remove the colored “bubbles” which hang at the top of each screen by shooting them with bubbles of the same color.
-It's extremely easy to play, and accompanied by typically dreamy music and bright colors, offers an inoffensive and pleasant experience.
-And it's free!
+Using a similar formula to classic 'puzzle bobble' style games, the player must try to remove the colored bubbles that hang at the top of each screen by shooting them with bubbles of the same color.
+It's easy to play and accompanied by typically dreamy music and bright colors.
+It offers an inoffensive and pleasant experience, and it's free!

-Puzzle meets platformer in Jakyl Kiwanuka.
-Unique art style, and gameplay reminiscent of the memorable, and near universally adored, Lemmings, Kiwanuka gets a lot of things right.
+Puzzle meets platform game in Jakyl Kiwanuka.
+It has a unique art style, and its gameplay is reminiscent of the memorable and universally-adored Lemmings.
+Kiwanuka gets a lot of things right.

-You control a guide leading a group of travellers to “freedom” across dangerous terrain.
+You control a guide leading a group of travelers to freedom across dangerous terrain.
 You press the guide's staff and drag it outwards to create a bolt of lightning which your travelers follow.
-It begins simply with walking them to the end of each stage, but as the gameplay progresses you discover more ways in which the staff, and your people, can be utilised to traverse canyons and avoid the fatal flouriscent pink mountains.
+It begins simply with walking them to the end of each stage, but as the gameplay progresses you discover more ways in which the staff, and your people, can be utilized to traverse canyons and avoid the fatal fluorescent pink mountains.

-The Trippy Eastern music is awesome, particularly when you complete a stage, and it has a sense of originality that most others games on this list (and the Play Store) don't.
-A bit more contextualization on who the tribe are and why this wizard has an lightning staff may have been nice, but the level design is inventive, the art direction is rad, and I think it's a great overall package.
-The game costs 1.99 USD.
+The trippy Eastern music is awesome, particularly when you complete a stage, and it has a sense of originality that many others games don't.
+A bit more contextualization on who the tribe are and why this wizard has an lightning staff might have been nice, but the level design is inventive, the art direction is rad, and I think it's a great overall package.
+The game costs US$1.99.

 What puzzle games have you been playing recently?
 Tell us about them in the comments below!